TechSquareInc/intern-playbook/docs/source/applications/creating-virtual-machine.md

 ## Resources
 - [How to Install KVM and Libvirt](https://www.howtoforge.com/how-to-install-kvm-and-libvirt-on-centos-6.2-with-bridged-networking): Step by step in depth installation guide for KVM and Libvirt tools
-- [How to Create Virtual Machines in Linux Using KVM](https://www.tecmint.com/install-and-configure-kvm-in-linux/): Step by step in depth installation guide for installing and configure virt-manager application and machines
+- [How to Create Virtual Machines in Linux Using KVM](https://www.tecmint.com/install-and-configure-kvm-in-linux/): Step by step in depth installation guide for installing and configuring virt-manager application and machines
 - [Installing KVM Ubuntu](https://linuxhint.com/install_kvm_ubuntu/): Guide for installing KVM tools and using KVM with virt-manager with Ubuntu
 - [Libvirt Virtual Networking](https://wiki.libvirt.org/VirtualNetworking.html): Create a bridged interface so your VM can access the network and internet